pypa/packaging.python.org/source/tutorials/distributing-packages.rst

 - Consist only of ASCII letters, digits, underscores (``_``), hyphens (``-``), and/or periods (``.``), and
-- Start & end with an ASCII letter or digit
+- Start & end with an ASCII letter or digit.

 Comparison of project names is case insensitive and treats arbitrarily-long runs of underscores, hyphens, and/or periods as equal.
 For example, if you